ryanfitz/hapi-auth-jwt/README.md

 - `key` - (required) The private key the token was signed with.
 - `validateFunc` - (optional) validation and user lookup function with the signature `function(token, callback)` where:
+    - `request` - is the hapi request object of the request which is being authenticated.
     - `token` - the verified and decoded jwt token
     - `callback` - a callback function with the signature `function(err, isValid, credentials)` where:
         - `err` - an internal error.